 Both the rotating zoom and focus rings are very smooth, with the former a bit tight when initially receiving the lens.
 A counter-clockwise zoom ring rotation selects the focal length.
 The zoom ring is smartly located towards the rear of the lens and behind the focus ring, which is functionally ideal as you never inadvertently bump the focus ring while changing the focal length.

-At the front of the lens is a filter-friendly non-rotating 77mm filter thread, surrounded by a bayonet mount for the ET-87 lens hood lens hood supplied with the lens.
-The push-button release allows the hood to stay locked into place and is much more secure than the old lens hood which used a screw-into-place design which loosened over time.
+At the front of the lens is a filter-friendly non-rotating 77mm filter thread, surrounded by a bayonet mount for the ET-87 lens hood supplied with the lens.
+The push-button release allows the hood to stay locked into place and is much more secure than the old lens hood which used a screw-into-place design that loosened over time.
 The hood’s interior has anti-reflective flocking which helps reduce any stray light.

 Four switches adorn the side of the lens barrel and sit right below the distance scale window.
 The first switch is a focus distance limiter with a couple of options; 1.2m- infinity and 2.5m- infinity.
 The latter is especially useful for speeding up the focus for sports and wildlife photography.
 The next switch is a simple AF/MF switch.
 The last pair of switches control image stabilization.
 The first actives and deactivates the IS system (ON/OFF) while the second selects the image stabilization mode.
 Mode 1 is the ‘standard’ setting that stabilizes in both dimensions and is best suited for general use.
 Mode 2 automatically detects panning and turns off stabilization in the direction of movement.